 Liberty Bell

 Charles Fey invented the very first slot machine in California in 1895.
-Similar coin machines already existed back then, but they usually imitated famous games like poker and they provided gums, drinks and cigarettes as prizes.
+Similar coin-operated machines already existed back then, but they usually imitated famous games like poker and provided gum, drinks, and cigarettes as prizes.

 What is the Liberty Bell?

-The Liberty Bell machine marked the start of a whole new gambling era - that of slots.
+The Liberty Bell machine marked the start of a whole new gambling era—that of slots.
 Unlike the poker machines, though, the Liberty Bell gave out monetary prizes, which is why it became so popular and successful.
-This machine weighed more than 100 pounds and consisted of cast iron.
-Additionally, it was also the very first slot machine that used three reels with five symbols each: diamonds, horseshoes, hearts, spades, and, naturally, liberty bells.
+This machine weighed more than 100 pounds and was made of cast iron.
+Additionally, it was the very first slot machine to use three reels with five symbols each: diamonds, horseshoes, hearts, spades, and, naturally, liberty bells.

-Yes, there were only several symbols back then, and now, even Indiana Jones and Star Wars themes can be found on these machines.
-While the reels moved, the symbols rested on various reel positions.
-Whenever three good symbols appeared on the whole pay line, a player would get coins.
-Normally, a 50 cent payout would be given to Liberty Bell winners.
-Because of this popular design by Charles Fey, though, slot machines ended up using the classic concept of three reels for decades.
+Yes, there were only a few symbols back then, and now even Indiana Jones and Star Wars themes can be found on these machines.
+As the reels spun, the symbols rested on various positions.
+Whenever three matching symbols appeared across the payline, a player would receive coins.
+Normally, a 50-cent payout was given to Liberty Bell winners.
+Because of this popular design by Charles Fey, slot machines continued using the classic three-reel concept for decades.

-It shouldn't be surprising that these first slots got very popular in San Francisco right away.
+It shouldn't be surprising that these first slots became very popular in San Francisco right away.
 Charles Fey started up a workshop there where he kept working on newer slots, upgrading and modifying them.
-In fact, even despite the resolution of anti-gambling, Charles Fey kept making machines for years.
+In fact, even despite anti-gambling laws, Charles Fey kept making machines for years.

-Liberty Bell became historical as the very first machine of slots.
-Today, the actual Liberty Bell machine stands in a restaurant and saloon in Reno, of which Fey’s grandchildren are the owners, preserving Fey's historical legacy in slot machines.
+The Liberty Bell is a historic milestone as the very first slot machine.
+Today, the actual Liberty Bell machine stands in a restaurant and saloon in Reno, owned by Fey’s grandchildren, preserving his legacy in slot machines.